celery/celery/docs/userguide/executing.rst

 .. code-block:: python

     from __future__ import with_statement
-    from carrot.connection import DjangoBrokerConnection
+    from celery.messaging import establish_connection

     numbers = [(2, 2), (4, 4), (8, 8), (16, 16)]

     results = []
-    with DjangoBrokerConnection() as connection:
+    with establish_connection() as connection:
         for args in numbers:
             res = AddTask.apply_async(args=args, connection=connection)
             results.append(res)